 In civil engineering, cables with small sag are used as support of cable-stayed bridges and TV-towers, where the support-point motions may be in any direction relative to the static equilibrium state.
-Such cables are characterized by a sag-to-chord-length ratio below 0·02, which means that the lowest circular eigenfrequencies for in-plane and out-of-plane eigenvibrations, $\omega_1$ and $\omega_2$ , are closely separated.
-Moreover, the small sag-to-chord-length ratio means that the circular frequency of the support point motion, displaying the lowest circular eigenfrequency of the bridge or the TV-tower, in most cases is well below the lowest circular eigenfrequencies $\omega_1 \simeq \omega_2$ .
+Such cables are characterized by a sag-to-chord-length ratio below 0.02, which means that the lowest circular eigenfrequencies for in-plane and out-of-plane eigenvibrations, ω_1 and ω_2 , are closely separated.
+Moreover, the small sag-to-chord-length ratio means that the circular frequency of the support point motion, displaying the lowest circular eigenfrequencies $\omega_1 \simeq \omega_2$.
 Under these conditions, the cable is prone to superharmonic response at critical excitation frequencies.
-Previously, in-plane superharmonic response of the orders n=2 and 3 has been considered by Benedettini and
+Previously, in-plane superharmonic response of the orders n = 2 and 3 has been considered by Benedettini and